-Finlandia University offers online classes to students nationwide and dozens of on-campus opportunities to students located near Hancock.
+Finlandia University offers online classes to students nationwide and dozens of on-campus opportunities to those located near Hancock.
 All of these courses are available on a first-come first-serve basis at an exceptionally discounted price.

 ARD 126 – SUSTAINABLE DESIGN SYSTEMS (3 credits)

 Introduces students to an evolving array of alternative design systems that are based on a philosophical paradigm shift toward Earth-awareness and environmental stewardship.
 Also contains a design studio component in which students select a specific sustainable design system and use it to address a particular design problem.
 Fall semesters.
 Online course.

 ENG 103 – COLLEGE ENGLISH I (3 credits)